yasen-yankov/ios-docs/DataSource/populating-with-data.md

 ```

-If a greater precision is necessary you can implement the <code>formatText</code> block to define how the data will be presented:
+If a greater precision is necessary, you can implement the <code>formatText</code> block to define how the data will be presented:

 ```Objective-C
 [dataSource formatText:^NSString *(id item, TKDataSourceGroup *group) {